Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 ~~~~~~~~~~

 -  Read section :ref:`basic-streaming-concepts` in
-   order to understand how *Stream Oriented GE Kurento* features can
+   order to understand how *Kurento* features can
    help you to build multimedia applications.
 -  Review :ref:`programming-with-kmf-content-api` for a detailed
    reference on content services.